 Thanks so much for stopping by!

 And, as always, have an amazing trip to Boston, and don't forget to pack those essentials!
+And don't forget to sign up for the newsletter, while you're here!
 Happy travels! xx

 Before you go - Don't forget to pin it!